JohnCowgillData/automated-invoice-processing/README.md

 ## Solution

-I built an automated workflow that extracts invoice information from PDF files, transforms the data into a structured format, and generates Excel files ready for upload into the accounting system.
+I designed and developed an automated workflow that extracts invoice information from PDF files, transforms the data into a structured format, and generates Excel files ready for import into the accounting system.

-A supporting automation also generated matching and clearing files, helping complete the full AP processing cycle.
+---

 ## Solution Architecture